steincastillo/timelapse/README.md

 * Image Magick (**Required**)

 ## How to execute it?
-`python3 timelapse.py --conf <conf.JSON>`
+* `python3 timelapse.py --conf <conf.JSON>`
-`python3 timelapse.py -c <conf.JSON>`
+* `python3 timelapse.py -c <conf.JSON>`

 ## JSON file parameters
 a JSON file can be provided when executing the routine to control the overall behavior.
 The accepted parameters are:
 * camera rotation: int.
-Set the camera rotation in degrees (0, 90, 180, 2702)
+Sets the camera rotation in degrees (0, 90, 180, 2702)
 * camera resolution: tuple.
 Sets the image resolution
-* camera_zoom": Set the camera resolution.
+* camera_zoom": Sets the camera resolution.
 [0.0, 0.0, 1.0, 1.0]
 * camera_warmup_time": int.
 Sets the interval in secods to prepapre the camera
 * path: cwd
-* file_root": Set ths root name of the picture file
+* file_root": Sets ths root name of the picture file
 * lapse int.
-Set the interval in secods to between pictures
+Sets the interval in secods to between pictures

 The <default.json> file provided with this library can be edited to accomodate different requirements.